0B1t322/ITLab-Reports/src/ITLabReports/docs/md/get_reports_v2.md

     6.3. `assignees.implementer:value` - find reports whose implementer is equal passed `value`, can work only if you are admin, else it will be unset
     6.4. `assignees.reporter:value` - find reports whose reporter is equal passed `value`, can work only if you are admin, else it will be unset
 7. `onlyApproved` - filter reports on their approve state.
 If true return only reports that approved.
+8. `onlyNotApproved` - filter reports on their approve state.
+If true return only reports that not approved.
 ## Responce fields
 1. `count` - the current count of elements in `items` field.
 2. `items` - the getted reports.